|

 IN?
 Creative "Fanboy" Jackson |

-Next came the welcome McCartney pet project, “Let it Be. . .Naked” (2003),
+Next came a huge surprise to fans: the McCartney pet project, “Let it Be. . .Naked” (2003),

 wildly imaginative George/Giles Martin production, “The Beatles Love”